wenbinwu85/canto-lyrics-helper/README.md

 # cantonese-lyrics-helper
-I wrote this to help me write cantonese song lyrics.
+I wrote this little script to help me write cantonese song lyrics.

-functions:
+Functions:
-- character dictionary for searching jyutpin of characters (tradtioncal chinese characters)
+- Character dictionary for searching jyutpin of characters (tradtioncal Chinese characters)
-- chinese words dictionary with way to many words lol (tradtioncal / simplified chinese characters)
+- Chinese words dictionary with way to many words lol (tradtioncal / simplified Chinese characters)
-- homonyns dictionary
+- Homonyns dictionary
-- fetch and save lyrics from Mojim.com (song names in traditional chinese characters)
+- Fetch and save lyrics from Mojim.com (song names in traditional Chinese characters)
-- mark lyrics with jyutpin
+- Mark lyrics with jyutpin

-note:
+Note:
-diciontary data are found on the web.
+Diciontary data are found from the web.